fpusan/tutorial-template/docs/source/SQMtools.rst

   Basic workflow of the SQMtools package.
 The basic unit used in the package is the SQM object.
 This object can contain a full SqueezeMeta project or a subset of genes, contigs or bins.
 The data in the SQM object can be accessed directly (e.g. for using it with other R packages such as vegan for ordination analyses or DESeq2 for differential abundance analysis) but we also provide some utility functions for exploring the most abundant functions or taxa in a SQM object.
 Alternatively, aggregate tables can be loaded into a SQMlite objects, which supports plot and export functionality.
 SQMlite objects can not be subsetted, but can be combined.

 .. _SQMtools load:
-Loading data into SQMtools
+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Loading data into SQMtools
 ==========================

-The **:doc:`SQMtools/loadSQM`** function can be used the output of one or more :doc:`SqueezeMeta.pl <execution>` runs into a single object.
+The ** :doc:`SQMtools/loadSQM` ** function can be used the output of one or more :doc:`SqueezeMeta.pl <execution>` runs into a single object.
 It also works directly with compressed zip projects generated with :ref:`sqm2zip.py <sqm2zip>`.

 .. code-block:: R
   library(SQMtools)